Be a leader who inspires

 Trust

 Don’t have the ‘I can do it best’ attitude.
-Demonstrate that you trust people, that you know they can do great.
+Demonstrate that you trust people and that you know they can do great.
 Delegate, give them responsibility and when they come through don’t forget to praise them for it.
 Show appreciation.
 People will be eager to give more and take on more responsibility when they know it won’t go unnoticed.
 This goes hand in hand with what I mentioned earlier about people needing to feel part of something bigger and thus feel important.

 Maturity